-Michael the Archangel
+Is Michael the Archangel actually JESUS?

-Submit YOUR questions, through our easy to use form,
+Submit Bible questions, through our easy to use form,

-to our team of mature Christians known as the Email Evangelists!
+to our team of mature Christians known as the Email Evangelists.

 Question: Is Michael the archangel really Jesus Christ as many people think?